The

 head of the machine and using the extreme settings on the left or right

-prodigiously to simulate off-spin and leg-spin.
-Excellent for practising
+to simulate off-spin and leg-spin.
+Excellent for practising foot movement

-foot movement and batting technique against the turning ball.
-Also if
+and batting technique against the turning ball.
+Also if Hi-Viz 3oz practice

-Hi-Viz 3oz practice balls are used they will replicate the steeper bounce
+balls are used they will replicate the steeper bounce that quality bowlers

 HERE FOR COACHING ADVICE